CEREBRAL MEDULLA CONSTELLATION

 The Cerebral Medulla Constellation presents as a compulsion to draw attention to oneself.
 People in this constellation have a persistent self-referential attitude and an over-inflated sense of self-esteem.
 They come across as overconfident, arrogant, pompous, and over pretentious – as “full of themselves”.
 Here we find the show-off, the bragger, the boaster, the know-it-all, and the narcissist who craves for attention, approval, praise, and admiration (classified in the DSM-5 as “narcissistic personality disorder”).
 The significance of this self-importance is to counteract the double or multiple breach of self-esteem by creating a superior, often unreal image of oneself.
 In other words, inferiority turns into superiority, into an exaggerated sense of being better than others (in psychology, this is called a superiority complex).
 We find this behavior also in nature, where fluffing up the feathers is a means to impress the opponent by pretending to be stronger or bigger.
 It is a natural survival tactic.
 In the human world, the inflated ego serves the purpose to protect the individual from further self-devaluation conflicts.
 At the same time, the “puffed-up” self-esteem gives the person that has been put down the strength to pick himself up and regain courage and self-assurance.
 It is the “megalomania constellation” that produces the necessary force for exceptional achievements, academically, intellectually, in sports, in the arts, or in a professional career.
 This constellation might also explain what is commonly known as the “Short Man Syndrome”.

 The Cerebral Medulla Constellation also creates the control freak, the person who has a compulsion to exercise control and power over others (see crime disposition).
-Here we find the “gaslighter personality”.
+Here we find the so-called “gaslighter personality”.
 In psychology, gaslighting refers to a manipulation tactic that aims to evoke low self-esteem in another person in order to maintain the need of being in a superior position.
 Someone who engages in gaslighting attempts to establish a sense of confusion in his victim(s) regarding their view of themselves, their interpretation of life, their perception of reality, their memory, or their intellectual or social skills.
 Combined with an Aggressive Constellation, the gaslighter intends to hurt the other person with his manipulative mind games.
 It is a form of emotional and psychological abuse.

 What is known as Munchausen syndrome is a condition where people deliberately produce, exaggerate, or fake symptoms of a physical or mental disease in order to draw (medical) attention or sympathy to themselves (compare with hypochondria).
 From the GNM point of view, this behavior is the result of self-devaluation conflicts experienced in association with a previous illness (humiliating comments or treatments by doctors or nurses) or not feeling cared for.